Featured in...

 Reviews shown are for JustAnswer.

-What Happens if You Don’t Pay the PCN?
+What Happens if You Don’t Pay?

 A PCN for a clean air zone charge is an official document from the relevant local authority.
 In my experience, you should not just ignore it.